Frequently Asked Questions

 Account Summary and Account Summary by Term are two links that are located inside your MyXU Portal on the Student Services tab within the My Academic Records channel.
 There you will find more detailed account information.

 Yes.
 All registered Xavier students must enroll in a payment plan each semester.
+Visit the payment plan website to learn more about how to enroll.

 I am enrolled in the Employer Reimbursement Plan with a deferred due date, so why does my monthly statement reflect an earlier due date and an amount due that is more than the tuition?

 The Employer Reimbursement Plan is meant to assist students by deferring their balance due date for tuition charges until approximately one month after classes have ended for a given semester.
-During this deferment period, interest is still charged to the student’s account.
+During this deferment period, interest is still charged to the student?s account.
 This charge is assessed on the last business day of each month and calculated on the total unpaid balance.
 Therefore, you are being billed monthly for interest and any other fees that have been added during the previous month.
 You are required to pay the accrued interest each month along with any additional charges above your tuition cost.
-You can easily calculate what’s currently due by taking the Current Balance on your statement and subtracting the cost of tuition.
+You can easily calculate what?s currently due by taking the Current Balance on your statement and subtracting the cost of tuition.
 Please review the Terms and Conditions of your payment plan to view your semester due date.
 Interest and other charges are due as incurred and are billed monthly.

 You are encouraged to fund the first semester yourself through whatever means you have available.
 It might be financial aid, personal savings, financial gifts from relatives or any combination of the three or other means you have at your disposal.
 Then, once you receive your reimbursement from your employer after your first semester, you can use that money to pay for your second semester and keep using the employer reimbursement to pay for your subsequent semesters.
 The reimbursement you would receive from your employer after your last semester would go to reimburse you for the initial investment you made at the beginning of your program.